 Once enrolled in UD courses, students are subject to University of Delaware policies and procedures.
 Please visit www1.udel.edu/stuguide/19-20/index.html for further information regarding the University’s Code of Conduct.

-If a course is dropped during this time, it will not show up on the student’s academic record (transcript).
+Courses dropped during this time will not show up on the academic record (transcript).
+Students may also change grading status to pass/fail or listener/audit.

 Courses withdrawn will receive a withdrawal (W) on the transcript.
-A withdrawal will not negatively affect the student’s academic record or grade point average.
+A withdrawal will not negatively affect the academic record or grade point average.
+Students may also change grading status to pass/fail or listener/audit.

 Students will have access to course materials via UD’s learning management system, Canvas.
 Students can access Canvas by logging in with their UD credentials at www.udel.edu/canvas.